google-deepmind/pysc2/docs/converters.md

 directly.

 Note also that, because converters are implemented in C++, changes to them require compilation.
-See `bazel.md` for further information on this.
+See [this page](bazel.md) for further information.

+## Supported platforms

+Use of converters requires either [building with Bazel](bazel.md) or use of an appropriate pre-built wheel.
+Only Linux is supported at present.

 ## Raw mode